FlyinPancake/envmgr/README.md

 A dotfiles manager on steroids.

 ## Limitations
-- Currently supports only Unix-like systems (Linux, macOS).
+- Currently supports only Linux.
 - Only fish shell is supported at the moment.

 ## Features